hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Launch an Image

-To learn whether you have permission to launch an image on the Cloud tab, see [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 You can only launch images that are formatted as AMI, RAW, and QCOW2.
 Launching an image provisions it to the cloud.